daveherrald/scansio-sonar-splunk/README.md

 # Python Version
 All scripts were developed and tested using Python 2.7.x.
 A conscious, though admittedly somewhat painful, decision was made to avoid Python 3 becasue portion of this code may someday be integrated more tightly into Splunk (e.g. as a modular input), and splunk does not currently support Python 3.

+# Contributions
+This code was created as a research project, and thus has some rough edges.
+Pull requests are welcome!

 # About the authors
 This project was created by [Dave Herrald](https://github.com/daveherrald) and [Ryan Kovar](https://github.com/rkovar)